$K$-theory equivariant with respect to an elementary abelian $2$-group: Real K -theory

 \subsection{Extensions}

 There is room for hidden extensions in the HFPSS, and to fully describe $\pi_\star KO_A$ we must resolve these.
 Our work is simplified by the following observation: in any given stem, the $E_\infty$ page of the HFPSS is concentrated in a single filtration.
-In particular, there is no room for nontrivial additive extensions, and no room for hidden multiplicative extensions of mixed type.
+In particular, there is no room for nontrivial additive extensions, and no room for hidden multiplicative extensions with additional indeterminacy.
 Thus there are three basic relations in $\pi_\star KU_A$ we must consider: